Atlanta, GA Child Support Modification Lawyer

 What to Expect When Requesting a Modification

 Filing a motion to modify an existing child support order in Georgia is a lengthy process.
 As described above, the process begins with submitting the required paperwork to notify a local judge to review the case.
-An experienced attorney in Atlanta can walk people through the child support modification process before filing and better prepare them for court hearings.
+An experienced attorney can walk people through the child support modification process before filing and better prepare them for court hearings.

 Courts Can Impute Income During Child Support Modifications